truemrwalker/wblwrld3/app/data/WebbleDevPack/README.md

 **_$scope_**, the core can be reached to get following methods and data:

 ###_activateBorder_ ![Method][meth]
 Activate Border shows or hides the webble border.
 But also allow to change border style, width and color.
-This is automatically set when selection state is altered, but for more fine grain controll this may be used.
+This is automatically set when selection state is altered, but for more fine grain control this may be used.
 All parameters have a default value and are therefore optional.

 ####activateBorder(isEnabled, whatColor, whatWidth, whatStyle, glowEnabled)